supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 > - <span style="padding: 3px; color: rgb(255, 255, 255); background-color: red;">Red blocks</span> = time spent studying with SuperMemo.
 > - <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">Blue</span> to <span style="padding: 3px; color: rgb(255, 255, 255); background-color: magenta;">pink</span> blocks = interrupted sleep.
 Use <kbd>Ctrl</kbd>+<kbd>A</kbd> to mark a sleep block as interrupted.
 > - <span style="padding: 3px; color: rgb(255, 255, 255); background-color: rgb(0, 0, 0);">Black</span> to <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">blue</span> blocks = delayed sleep.
 Use <kbd>Ctrl</kbd>+<kbd>D</kbd> to mark a sleep block as delayed.

-## Annotated timeline explained
-From the [annotated screenshot above](/supermemo/sleep-chart/empty-timeline.png), we can see that the timeline has a bunch of buttons.
-Let's take a look at each one individually.
-The only buttons that don't need to be explained are:
-- **Tabs**: These contain different analytical graphs which we will have a look at later.
-- **Menu bar**: You can read about the different options on [here](https://help.supermemo.org/wiki/Sleep_Chart#SleepChart_menu).
-- **Send to SuperMemo R&D**
-- **Go to a specific day on the timeline**
-- **Save current timeline file**
-- **Open a new timeline file**
-- I've added a green box to the bottom-left corner of the annotated screenshot.
-The cursor's position is displayed in this box.
-You'll notice that the time and dates change as you move your pointer around the timeline.
-Give it a go!
-We can also see that there is an extra value at the bottom-left corner of the [filled timeline](/supermemo/sleep-chart/filled-timeline.png): `(length=04:10)`.
-This displays the length of the sleep block where the pointer is now located.

-Now that it's out of the way, we can finally dive in.

 ## Consolidate
 The "Consolidate" [button](/supermemo/sleep-chart/empty-timeline.png) unifies sleep blocks that have a small empty gap in between.
 Let's say you have a small 10-minute gap between two sleep blocks, pressing this button gets rid of this gap: